 Title: Clinical Technologist II

-Responsible to: Senior/Lead Clinical Technologist/ Laboratory Director
+Responsible to: Senior/Lead Clinical Technologist/ Clinical Lab Supervisor/Research Scientist Senior/Principal/Laboratory Director

 Position Overview: Perform clinical laboratory tests in the Virology Division.
 With minimum supervision, technologist will perform established clinical testing with accuracy and reproducibility for patient care and clinical studies.
 She/he will be proficient in all established tests, required Quality Control procedures, preventive maintenance, and result reporting.
 Technologist will take direct responsibility for at least one administrative function within the laboratory.